-Hidden in the dunes overlooking pristine beaches this exclusive and environmentally friendly bush camp has the most isolated and stunning location with the corals and magical underwater world of the Ningaloo Reef just metres away.
+Hidden in the dunes overlooking a pristine beach, this exclusive and environmentally friendly bush camp has the most isolated and stunning location.
+The corals and magical underwater world of the Ningaloo Reef are just metres away.

 Accommodation is in free standing, spacious tents on raised platforms.
 Each has an en suite bathroom with a natureloo (state of the art composting toilet) and a solar hot water shower.
 Each tent has an overhead fan and comfortable bed with fabulous views of the Indian Ocean.

 Why we like Sal Salis

 It is possible to fall out of bed, feel the sand between your toes and be in a magical underwater world in moments.

 A stay at Sal Salis is all about the natural wonders of the white sandy beach and magical reef sitting right on the doorstep.
 Additional facilities really aren't needed, however, the camp at Sal Salis offers everything one needs for a truly comfortable and relaxing stay.